HyunsuLee/clustering_allen_neuron/README.md

 * for 2nd paper using allen db, clustering neurons with MLs, collaborating incheol.
 * [our paper](https://mail.google.com/mail/u/0/#inbox/FMfcgxwDqfMPDTDDBtlxZlQmdWVtcbSJ) was published at Brain Research Bulletin
+* Caution!!
+These codes are no longer maintained and very dirty.
+Be careful.

 ## Data pipeline